| | | | | | | | | |

 • Mushrooms: I used a mixture of wild forest mushrooms and cremini mushrooms, but any variety will work; think chestnut mushrooms, porcini mushrooms, shiitake mushrooms …

-• Dried Porcini Mushrooms: Soaked in water to rehydrate, these mushrooms make a lovely broth and contribute an intense flavor
+• Dried Porcini Mushrooms: Soaked in water to rehydrate, these mushrooms make a lovely broth and contribute an intense flavour

 • Vegetable Stock Cube: You can use water if you prefer.